 Remnant: From the Ashes: Best Traits Tier List

-Remnant: From the Ashes is all about bringing your best builds to the fight.
+Remnant: From the Ashes is all about bringing your best builds to fight the enemies outside Ward 13.
 Everyone wants the best combination of weapons, armor, and traits to breeze through even the toughest runs.
-To know all this, you need to know the best traits.
+To make the most of the time you play, you need to know the best traits.

 Don't worry if you already spent all your trait points: just respec your character and min/max them to the top.